HL7/PDDI-CDS/pages/_includes/start.md

 * A CDS rule execution engine.
 It is RECOMMENDED that it be able to execute CDS rules written in [CQL](http://www.hl7.org/implement/standards/product_brief.cfm?product_id=400) and represented as a [FHIR Library](http://hl7.org/fhir/stu3/library.html) resource, either directly or compiled to HL7 [Expression Logical Model](https://github.com/cqframework/clinical_quality_language/blob/master/Src/java/cql-to-elm/OVERVIEW.md).

+* A web service that processes CDS requests using a CDS rule execution engine.
+The service MUST be able to process CDS Hooks requests and return CDS Hooks Card responses.

 * FHIR server(s) for terminology and patient data

 	* [Public](http://wiki.hl7.org/index.php?title=Publicly_Available_FHIR_Servers_for_testing)